- offering pain 'literacy' resources to manage pain more knowledgeably and safely.

 Shortish Bio etc.

 I attained Fellowship of the Australian College of Sports Physicians in 1995 and have gained extensive experience in this field both before and after that milestone.
 I worked for five years in the Victorian snowfields, before joining the Melbourne Football Club (AFL) in the mid 1990's.
 I was a medical officer there for a total of 15 years with Dr Andrew Daff, as well as another 2 years with the Collingwood Football Club in the VFL.
 I was appointed as the AFL Australian International Rules team doctor in 2011 and 2013.
 I have also supported other elite sporting teams including the Australian Diamonds netball team in 2012.
-My main current appointment is with the TAC and WorkSafe as a medical advisor on the Clinical Panel and on various projects, and I am also an Independent Medical Examiner.
+I have been with the TAC and WorkSafe as a medical advisor on the Clinical Panel and on various projects over many years, and I am also an Independent Medicolegal Examiner.
 In addition to general sports medicine I have developed a particular interest in the neurobiology of pain, the potential to 'de-sensitise' persistent pain, the biopsychosocial model of care, and exercise & conditioning prescription.